-The agreement must provide for orderly transition from one M&O contractor to another in those instances where there is a change in M&O Contractors for the same facility.
+The agreement must provide for orderly transition from one DOE contractors to another, when there is a change in DOE contractors for the same facility.

-Article XVII.
+ARTICLE XVII.
 SIMILAR OR IDENTICAL SERVICES

-The Government and/or Contractor shall have the right to perform similar or identical services in the Statement of Work (SOW) for other Sponsors as long as the Sponsor's Proprietary Information is not utilized.
+The Government and/or Contractor shall have the right to perform similar or identical services in the Statement of Work for other Sponsors as long as the Sponsor's Proprietary Information is not utilized.

-The facility cannot be precluded from using its staff and facilities to perform services for others, so long as the sponsor's proprietary information is not utilized.
+The facility cannot be precluded from using its staff and facilities to perform services for others, so long as the sponsor's proprietary information is not used.

-Article XVIII.
+ARTICLE XVIII.
 EXPORT CONTROL